DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Time spent in the UK under the skilled worker visa counts towards an application for permanent residence.
 You will still need to meet the eligibility requirements for this type of visa.
 You can apply for a skilled worker visa whichever type of visa you currently have allowing you to stay in the UK.

-### What you’ll need to pass safeguarding and criminal records checks
+### Safeguarding and criminal records checks

-For safeguarding reasons, schools will assess your suitability to teach from a range of different sources, including:
+Schools will assess your suitability to teach from a range of different sources, including:

 * 2 references from previous employers